GoogleCloudPlatform/rad-lab/README.md

 * [/modules](./modules): Customisable, reusable Terraform modules to create GCP infrastructure.
 * [/scripts](./scripts): Installer and additional scripts to support the modules.
 * [/tools](./tools): Automation tools to generate the necessary documentation and license checks.

+## Contributing

+We welcome all contributions.
+Please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for more information on how to publish your contributions.